Institutional Partners

 The Committee of the Regions (CoR) is an European advisory body representing Europe’s regional and local authorities, composed of 329 members – including regional presidents, mayors or elected representatives of regions and cities – from all 27 EU countries.
 It is entitled to express its views on all major issues of local and regional relevance, including culture and cultural heritage.

 Europa Nostra liaises on relevant dossiers with the Commission for Social Policy, Education, Employment, Research and Culture (SEDEC), which coordinates the work of the Committee of the Regions in Culture and Cultural Diversity.
-Europa Nostra has also nurtured an excellent relationship with the CoR President Apostolos Tzitzikostas.
+Europa Nostra has established an excellent collaboration with this body and is regularly invited to provide feedback on policy positions, most recently the Stakeholder consultation on Cultural policies in rural areas in July 2023.

 Related documents